nanoexpress/docs/support/README.md

 * [ajv](https://ajv.js.org/)
 * [cookie](https://github.com/jshttp/cookie#readme)

-And to other libraries which used to create this library and without these libraries wouldn't be possible to create this library.
+And to other libraries which are used to create this library and without these libraries it wouldn't be possible to create this library.

 ## Support

-### You can support this project by support me via [Patreon](https://www.patreon.com/dalisoft)
+### You can support this project by supporting me via [Patreon](https://www.patreon.com/dalisoft)

 * Star project
 * Fork project